ESSENTIALS OF DIAGNOSIS

 Cardiogenic syncope can occur on a mechanical or arrhythmic basis.
 There is usually no prodrome; thus, injury secondary to falling is common.
 Mechanical problems that can cause syncope include aortic stenosis (where syncope may occur from autonomic reflex abnormalities or ventricular tachycardia), pulmonary stenosis, hypertrophic cardiomyopathy, congenital lesions associated with pulmonary hypertension or right-to-left shunting, and LA myxoma obstructing the mitral valve.
 Episodes are commonly exertional or postexertional.
 More commonly, cardiac syncope is due to disorders of automaticity (sick sinus syndrome), conduction disorders (AV block), or tachyarrhythmias (especially ventricular tachycardia and SVT with rapid ventricular rate).

 Vasovagal syncope often has a prodrome of vasodepressor premonitory symptoms, such as nausea, diaphoresis, tachycardia, and pallor.
 Episodes can be aborted by lying down or removing the inciting stimulus.
-Cardiogenic syncope by contrast is characteristically abrupt in onset, often resulting in injury, transient (lasting for seconds to a few minutes), and ...
+Cardiogenic syncope by contrast is characteristically abrupt in onset, often resulting in injury, transient (lasting for seconds to a ...